-Before learning how to write the programme code in VB2012, we think it is better for you to grasp the meaning of object oriented programming.
+Before learning how to write the program code in VB2012, we think it is better for you to grasp the meaning of object-oriented programming.

 Classes are created according to hierarchies, and inheritance allows the structure and methods in one class to be passed down the hierarchy.
 That means less programming is required when adding functions to complex systems.
 If a step is added at the bottom of a hierarchy, then only the processing and data associated with that unique step needs to be added.
 Everything else about that step is inherited.
 The ability to reuse existing objects is considered a major advantage of object technology.

 Object-oriented programming allows procedures about objects to be created whose exact type is not known until runtime.
 For example, a screen cursor may change its shape from an arrow to a line depending on the program mode.
 The routine to move the cursor on the screen in response to mouse movement would be written for “cursor,” and polymorphism allows that cursor to take on whatever shape is required at runtime.
 It also allows new shapes to be easily integrated.